Your Story

 Blessing the Animals as They Bless Us

 Living in central Texas these days means heat, drought, and wildfires.
 The last month was particularly devastating as fires ravaged areas around Austin where we have lived years.
 As a person deeply involved in dog rescue, considering the plight of pets in homes threatened by wildfires is agonizing.
-Sometimes the fires come so quickly there is no opportunity to get back home; roads are blocked before you can make it back to save your pets from what could end up … Continue reading
+Sometimes the fires come so quickly there… Continue reading Blessing the Animals as They Bless Us

 Reaching out in the Namibian Desert

 First of all, let me please thank Blessed Earth for the incredible work that you are allowing our precious Creator to do through you!!
 Ever since I was a child, God has called me to see Him in his Creation and to make a difference in the world.
-I have been living permanently outside the USA since 2005, with the last 4 years being in Namibia.
-In Namibia, much of God’s Creation is still wild and natural as He designed … Continue reading
+I have been living permanently outside the… Continue reading Reaching out in the Namibian Desert

 Carpool Prayers

-Recently I organized a United Methodist Women’s Retreat on the theme of creation care.
+Recently I organized a United Methodist Womens Retreat on the theme of creation care.
 Nancy Sleeth was our retreat leader, and through discussion of the Blessed Earth Hope for Creation film series, we had time to swap stories and share ideas.
-I told the group about how living green through carpooling allowed me to pray with a new colleague who had lost touch with God.
-At the time of the retreat, I relayed how ride sharing opened a wonderful opportunity … Continue reading
+I told the group about how living green through carpooling allowed me to pray… Continue reading Carpool Prayers

 Sharing the Stuff We Have

 I completed my undergraduate degree at the University of Texas in the spring of 2008, and proceeded directly into graduate school in Asian Cultures and Languages.
-As I was finishing up school that May, I had been helping my college ministry put on some different events when a somewhat regular experience launched me onto a slightly different road than I had planned.
-Going by a friend’s house to put up, of all things, a dry erase board, I noticed five … Continue reading
+As I was finishing up school that May, I had been helping my college ministry put on some different events when a somewhat regular experience launched me onto a… Continue reading Sharing the Stuff We Have

 Practical Ways to be a Christian Each Day

-God started tugging on my heart two and a half years ago when I read Dr. Sleeth’s book Serve God, Save the Planet.
-It was one of the quarterly books assigned to the Sierra Pacific Conference (the Free Methodist conference of Northern California), and I had never been really interested in any of the books they assigned until this one popped up.
-When I asked my husband Jaymes what this one was about, he quite truthfully said that he didn’t … Continue reading
+God started tugging on my heart two and a half years ago when I read Dr. Sleeths book Serve God, Save the Planet.
+It was one of the quarterly books assigned to the Sierra Pacific Conference (the Free Methodist conference of Northern California), and I had never been really interested in any of the books… Continue reading Practical Ways to be a Christian Each Day

 Falling in Love with Our Green God

 I fell in love with our green God in an unlikely place: theology class.
 Seminary was an unlikely place because it’s not typically where people fall in love–fall asleep, maybe, but not in love.
 But history and theology were an invitation to me.
-I heard Martin Luther pounding the nail into the Wittenberg Church door, I smelled the fragrant sacrifices burning on ancient altars, and I sat in horror with Mary at the foot of the cross.
-I developed an … Continue reading
+I heard Martin Luther pounding the nail into the Wittenberg Church door,… Continue reading Falling in Love with Our Green God

 The Great Omission

 I was born and raised in wild and wonderful Hedgesville, West Virginia.
-We had plenty of greenery, a creek in the backyard, and plenty of old dirt roads; it was a country boy’s heaven.
-Yet even with all that natural beauty around me, I thought it wasn’t for me.
-See, I thought living out in the “sticks” was boring.
-Nowadays, though, I’ve changed my mind; it’s like the old saying–you never know what you have until you lose it.
-One … Continue reading
+We had plenty of greenery, a creek in the backyard, and plenty of old dirt roads; it was a country boys heaven.
+Yet even with all that natural beauty around me, I thought it wasnt for me.
+See, I thought living out in… Continue reading The Great Omission

 Genetically Modified or God’s Perfect Organism?

-That’s a question that I now ponder on a daily basis, but for most of my life prior to this year, I never thought about what I ate.
+Thats a question that I now ponder on a daily basis, but for most of my life prior to this year, I never thought about what I ate.
 What changed in between then and now is that I am relying on food for my livelihood.
-Last year, my husband and I moved back to his family farm to raise grass-fed beef and grow vegetables, and we are striving to do this in a way that is pleasing to God.
-Daily, … Continue reading
+Last year, my husband and I moved back to his… Continue reading Genetically Modified or God’s Perfect Organism?

 Eating Mercifully

 Christians today find it easier to perceive the bread and wine in Holy Communion as the body of Christ than as food.
 Yet, Holy Communion is based on an actual meal Jesus ate with His disciples.
-While the liturgical elements of Holy Communion are surely important, we should not forget its humble beginnings as a repast.
-It is also significant that sharing a meal of thanks was among the first things Jesus’ followers did together, and therefore one of the … Continue reading
+While the liturgical elements of Holy Communion are surely important, we should not forget its humble beginnings as a… Continue reading Eating Mercifully

 The Glorious Demise of Squealy the Pig

 It was a cruel thing, perhaps, to do to Liam, our six-year-old son.
 His whole life to that point had been urban, as in the inner-city of Washington, D.C.
-Living in the broken places of the world and the city had been Tara’s and my past for a long time, and we expected it to be our lifetime.
-Then unexpected but not unwelcome, God surprised us with an invitation to move to a small farm in Virginia’s Shenandoah Valley.
-And … Continue reading
+Living in the broken places of the world and the city had been Tara’s and my past for a long time, and we expected it to… Continue reading The Glorious Demise of Squealy the Pig

 Green Jesus, the Meaning of Easter

 Last month, I was fortunate to hear Dr. Matthew Sleeth speak at the National Cathedral in Washington, D.C.
 Afterwards, I spoke with his wife, Nancy, and she encouraged me to share this reflection on the meaning of Easter.
-The essay, originally written for the young people in a friend’s mixed Christian-Jewish congregation, appeared in the April 2010 issue of Friends Journal.
-I hope you enjoy it, too: In the fall of every year, as each day grows shorter and darkness … Continue reading
+The essay, originally written for the young people in a friends mixed Christian-Jewish congregation, appeared in the… Continue reading Green Jesus, the Meaning of Easter

 Where Faith Meets Fair Trade